Event

 The Cleveland Orchestra

-Now in its second century, The Cleveland Orchestra, under the leadership of Music Director Franz Welser-Möst since 2002, is one of the most sought-after performing ensembles in the world.
-Year after year, the ensemble exemplifies extraordinary artistic excellence, creative programming and community engagement.
-The New York Times has called Cleveland “the best in America” for its virtuosity, elegance of sound, variety of color and chamber-like musical cohesion.
+The Cleveland Orchestra, under the leadership of Franz Welser-Möst since 2002, is one of the most sought-after performing ensembles in the world.
+Year after year, the ensemble exemplifies extraordinary artistic excellence, creative programming, and community engagement.
+In recent years, The New York Times has called Cleveland “the best in America” for its virtuosity, elegance of sound, variety of color and chamber-like musical cohesion.

 Founded by Adella Prentiss Hughes, the orchestra performed its inaugural concert in December 1918.
-By the middle of the century, decades of growth and sustained support had turned it into one of the most admired globally.
+By the middle of the century, decades of growth and sustained support had turned the ensemble into one of the most admired around the world.

 The past decade has seen an increasing number of young people attending concerts, bringing fresh attention to The Cleveland Orchestra’s legendary sound and committed programming.
-More recently, the orchestra launched several bold digital projects, including the streaming platform Adella, the podcast On a Personal Note and its own recording label, a new chapter in the orchestra’s long and distinguished recording and broadcast history.
-Together, they have captured the orchestra’s unique artistry and the musical achievements of the Welser-Möst and The Cleveland Orchestra partnership.
+More recently, the Orchestra launched several bold digital projects, including the streaming platform, Adella.live, and its own recording label.
+Together, they have captured the orchestra’s unique artistry and the musical achievements of the Welser-Möst and Cleveland Orchestra partnership.

 Franz Welser-Möst